matt-whiteley/pagespeed-tips/README.md

 Any images that are in the theme's images folder are now compressed when the theme is deployed.
 The deploy server attempts lossless compression, but if at all possible it is better for the image to be resized and compressed using a tool like Photoshop before it is even added to the theme.

 It is also crucial that images are loaded in the resolution needed.
-Some themes load an image with 1200x700 resolution, but once the css rules are applied it is displayed at 90x50 pixels.
-The browser will still have to download the huge image files before it can shrink them with css.
+Some themes load an image with 1200x700 resolution, but once the CSS rules are applied it is displayed at 90x50 pixels.
+The browser will still have to download the huge image files before it can shrink them with CSS.
 For some sites a large image is needed for the responsive design, but on others the images keep a constant size on all devices and as such can be requested in the right resolution.

 If you hover over an image in the inspector in Chrome, it gives you the current dimensions, as well as the 'Natural' resolution of the image file.
 These should ideally be identical.